kennedysgarage/kennedysgarage/README.md

 # [Kennedy's Garage](http://kennedysgarage.com)

 Welcome to my Github repo.
 I figured I would toss my site up here so anyone could follow along and observe how I build most websites.
-If anyone has any questions feel free to reach out asd ask.
+If anyone has any questions feel free to reach out and ask.

 ### Setup
 * My computer is a 15" MacBook Pro with a 2GHz Intel Core i7, 8 GB 1333 MHz DDR3, and running Lion.